wighawag/stratagems/README.md

 For now, it is just me, [Ronan Sandford](https://twitter.com/wighawag).

-Ronan is a game designer working on Autonomous Worlds.
+Ronan is a game designer working on Autonomous Worlds (including [conquest.eth](https://conquest.game) and [Ethernal](https://ethernal.world)).
 He like to calls them ["Infinite Games"](https://ronan.eth.limo/infinite-games/).
 He is also an active developer in the web3 space with contributions towards EIP like [EIP-1155](https://eips.ethereum.org/EIPS/eip-1155) and [EIP-2771](https://eips.ethereum.org/EIPS/eip-2771), but also tools like [hardhat-deploy](https://github.com/wighawag/hardhat-deploy) and [Jolly-Roger](https://jolly-roger.eth.limo).
 He has been tinkering with on-chain NFTs with [Mandalas](https://mandalas.eth.limo) and [Bleeps](https://bleeps.art).
 You can find more on his [personal website](https://ronan.eth.limo).

 ## 💻 Install